wcgordon1/lamplighter/manuscript/active/ch6_Parts_and_Promises.md

 "Try moving the vent up a quarter-click," Tamsin instructed.

 Ivy adjusted the wheel carefully, feeling for the resistance that indicated proper positioning.
-The light shifted slightly—not brighter, but more focused somehow, as if the energy was being channeled more efficiently.
+The light shifted slightly; not brighter, but more focused somehow, as if the energy was being channeled more efficiently.

 "Good.
 Now down a half-click from neutral."